 Store hydrocortisone acetate suppositories at room temperature, below 86 degrees F (30 degrees C).
 Store away from heat, moisture, and light.
 Do not freeze.
 Do not store in the bathroom.
 Keep hydrocortisone acetate suppositories out of the reach of children and away from pets.

 - If you have any questions about hydrocortisone acetate suppositories, please talk with your doctor, pharmacist, or other health care provider.

-- Hydrocortisone acetate suppositories is to be used only by the patient for whom it is prescribed.
+- Hydrocortisone acetate suppositories are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.